Tyendinaga Mohawk Territory: 18th century

 During much of the eighteenth century, the land that would later become the Tyendinaga Mohawk Territory was populated by the Mississauga.
-Beginning in 1784, the territory was settled by Mohaws who left their home in Fort Hunter, New York due to the victory of the American colonists in the American Revolutionary War, as they had been allied with the British.
-The British ceded all their territory in the Thirteen Colonies east of the Mississippi River to the United States, including that of the Iroquois, after the colonies gained independence.
-Four of the six Iroquois nations had been largely allied with the British.
+Beginning in 1784, the territory was settled by Mohawks who left their home in Fort Hunter, New York due to the victory of the American colonists in the American Revolutionary War, as they had been allied with the British.
+The British ceded all their territory in the Thirteen Colonies east of the Mississippi River to the United States, including that of the Haudenosaunee, after the colonies gained independence.
+Four of the six Haudenosaunee nations had been largely allied with the British.

 The chief of the Fort Hunter Mohawk was John Deserontyon, a Loyalist Captain who had fought alongside British forces during the war.^{:11} At first, Deserontyon faced criticism for his chosen site of relocation from fellow chief Joseph Brant (who preferred to settle in the valley of the Grand River).
 It was also opposed by British colonial officials Frederick Haldimand and Sir John Johnson, Superintendent of Indian Affairs, who had been placed in charge of managing the resettlement.
 The Crown had originally reserved this land for resettlement of Loyalists by the Crawford Purchase of 1783.
 The Crown did grant part of this land to the Mohawk along the Bay of Quinte.
 On May 22, 1784, about 20 Mohawk families, comprising a total of 100-125 individuals, arrived in the area after canoeing from Lachine, Quebec.
 The landing of these first families is commemorated annually with a re-enactment and a thanksgiving for their safe arrival.

 Throughout the 1780s, the settlement grew and developed.
 A teacher named Vincent and paid by the Indian Department was assigned to the settlement, and a schoolhouse and a church were completed in 1791.
 In 1788, when the settlement had a population of about one hundred, Fort Hunter Mohawk captains Kanonraron (Aaron Hill) and Anoghsoktea (Isaac Hill) came to the territory.
 They had left the Grand River settlement, as they resented the growing influence there of Joseph Brant and his policy of leasing land to white settlers among the Mohawk.

 After repeated requests, including a petition to King George III by Sir John Johnson in 1785, the Mohawk who had settled at the Bay of Quinte were granted a 12 by 13-mile tract of land on the bay by Lieutenant Governor of Upper Canada John Graves Simcoe on April 1, 1793.
 This is affirmed in the Simcoe Deed, the Crown Grant to the Mohawks of the Bay of Quinte, and Treaty 3 1/2.

 Near the end of the eighteenth century, factionalism broke out on the Territory, with Isaac Hill challenging Deserontyon's leadership.
 Hill's followers killed two of Deserontyon's relatives in confrontations.
 The community settled the issue in a council that took place from September 2 to 10, 1800, called by Deputy Superintendent of Indian Affairs William Claus.
 Hill agreed to recuse himself from the affairs of the Territory.